 You have to inform your health insurance fund and your child benefit fund about your new status.

 To enjoy these (mandatory) benefits, you need to start paying your social security contributions every trimester.
 In most cases, the social contributions will amount to around 20.5% of your annual income.
 Looking for ways to get an exemption or reduction on your payments?
 Or why it is important to pay on time?
 All the details can be found here.

 When you’re an employee, your employer is paying the contribution to the Belgian National Office for Social Security (NOSS), as an employee you are warranted to having social security, without you having to calculate or pay your contributions.

 Nobody is exempted from paying social security (unless you ask for it…), but as a self-employed, you’re reminded to pay every three months.

 From now on, the government is counting on you to charge Value Added Tax (VAT) to your customers and to transfer it to them.
-That is that infamous VAT return with its monthly or quarterly payments you probably heard about before.
+That is that infamous VAT return with its monthly or quarterly payments – you probably heard about it before.

-A small little tip; if you’re working in the healthcare sector, you’re not subject to VAT.
+💡 if you’re working in the healthcare sector, you’re not subject to VAT.
 Having an annual turnover of 25K euro?
 You can opt for VAT exemption.
 All the details about these special VAT schemes can be found here.
 This way you can make informed decisions on what would be the best option for you.